onloc-app/onloc-android/README.md

 > - **Do not use the app as the only way to locate your devices.**

 ## Description
 Onloc is a service that allows you to track and locate your devices.
-This repository contains the Laravel back-end used for storing and retrieving Onloc's data.
+This repository contains the Android application that sends your phone's location and battery level to the Onloc instance of your choice.

 > [!NOTE]
 > You can find the other repositories here: